-- Do not send foreign transcripts (i.e., non-US or non-English-Canadian).
-This includes transcripts from Caribbean schools.
+- Do not send foreign transcripts (non-US/non-English-Canadian).
+This includes transcripts from Caribbean and French-Canadian schools.
 We cannot accept these documents and they will be destroyed.
-See the Foreign Transcripts section for more details.
+See the Foreign and French-Canadian Transcripts section for more details.

 - Transcripts must be original.
 Transcripts that are photocopied, faxed, on file at a career center or Interfolio, etc. are not accepted.